 Most business insurance policies exclude claims related to infectious diseases.
-A communicable disease rider extends your policy's coverage to fill this gap.
+A communicable disease rider extends a policy's coverage to fill this gap.
+Note: Insureon does not offer this rider, but you may find this page helpful in your search for the right coverage.

 What is a communicable disease rider?